valphi/SFTP-Uploader/README_MACOS.md

     - `macro_indicator`: for macro indicator files.
     - `portfolio`: for portfolio files.

-You may create your own folders and update the environment variables in run_macos.sh accordingly.
+You may create your own folders and update the environment variables in run_macos.command accordingly.

 ---